 Ultrasound is the diagnostic modality of choice for detecting torsion.
-The absence of blood flow within the ovary on Doppler exam is a useful finding in establishing the diagnosis.
-However, it is important to note that the presence of Doppler blood flow does not exclude the diagnosis of torsion.
-In some studies, over half of patients with surgically proven torsion had arterial blood flow seen on ultrasound.
-Other common ultrasound findings in torsion include enlargement or edema of the ovary, an ovarian mass or cyst, and free pelvic fluid (indicating hemorrhage).
+The absence of blood flow within the ovary on Doppler exam is a highly specific finding but the presence of Doppler flow does not exclude the diagnosis of torsion.
+The ovary has a dual blood supply (ovarian artery and uterine artery) so even if the supply is cut off to one there still may be Doppler blood flow to the ovary.
+Some studies have shown as high as 60% of cases of surgically verified ovarian torsion will have arterial blood flow on ultrasound.
+Image 1 demonstrates a side by side comparison.
+The right ovary has no Doppler flow while the left maintains flow.
+The most common ultrasound finding in torsion is enlargement or edema of the ovary.
+Commonly an ovarian mass or cyst can be visualized and in, later stages, free pelvic fluid (indicating hemorrhage) can be seen.

 CT in ovarian torsion is nonspecific, with the most common finding being an enlarged ovary or ovarian mass.
-Other signs on CT include a thickened fallopian tube, associated free fluid/hemorrhage, and deviation of the uterus to the affected side.
-However, if you are strongly considering appendicitis or kidney stone as an alternate diagnosis, CT may be helpful in ruling in or ruling out these conditions.
-MRI findings are similar to those on CT; however MRI is not commonly ordered from the ED.
+Other signs on CT include asymmetric adnexal enhancement, thickened fallopian tube, associated free fluid/hemorrhage, and deviation of the uterus to the affected side.
+CT may, however, be helpful ruling in or ruling out appendicitis or kidney stone as an alternate diagnosis.
+MRI findings are similar to those on CT, but MRI is not commonly ordered from the ED.

 How do I make the diagnosis?

 The diagnosis of ovarian torsion is made definitively in the operating room.
 Listen for key features on history: sudden onset of unilateral pelvic pain, sometimes radiating to the groin, often associated with nausea and vomiting.
-Look for corroborating evidence on pelvic exam: adnexal tenderness on the same side as the pain and less commonly an adnexal mass.
-Purulent cervical discharge and cervical motion tenderness point more towards PID with a tubo-ovarian abscess.
+Look for corroborating evidence on pelvic exam: adnexal tenderness on the same side as the pain and, less commonly, an adnexal mass.
+Purulent cervical discharge and cervical motion tenderness point towards PID with a tubo-ovarian abscess.